Practice-Informed, Practice-Ready: An AI security incident taxonomy: Why non-security reporting falls short for AI security incidents

 \section{Why non-security reporting falls short for AI security incidents}

-Draft standards for AI incident reporting, which are inclusive of but not limited to security reporting are building from the OECD Common Incident Expression \cite{oecd2025ai}, which includes 29 fields related to indexing AI harm events.
+Draft standards for AI incident reporting, which are inclusive of but not limited to security reporting are building from the OECD Common Incident Expression~\cite{oecd2025ai}, which includes 29 fields related to indexing AI harm events.
 These fields cover information such as who was harmed and what impact was experienced.
-None of the fields focus on threat actors or their capability to exploit weaknesses or vulnerabilities in AI systems.
-This is visible in Figur~\ref{fig:venn}: Security incidents (dark orange) are a subgroup of all incidents (marked by the thick black line).
-However, security reporting as reasoned needs information from weaknesses and vulnerabilities, which does not form part of non-security incident reporting.
+None of the fields focus on threat actors or their capability to exploit weaknesses or vulnerabilities, as visible in Figure~\ref{fig:venn}.
+Weaknesses and vulnerabilities (both in light orange) are a subgroup of flaws (light blue) with the particular property that they can be exploited.
+Security incidents (dark orange) are thus a subgroup of all incidents (marked by the thick red line).
+However, security reporting as reasoned needs information from weaknesses and vulnerabilities to understand \emph{how} these were exploited, which does not form part of non-security incident reporting.
 Consequently, non-security reporting does not provide the information necessary to operationally respond with responsible disclosure practices, such as sharing vulnerability information exclusively with those parties needing to develop defenses or pull products from the market.
 As such, without adding additional fields and processes, it is difficult to weigh the benefits of immediately sharing vulnerabilities against the risks of notifying more threat actors of open targets.
 This is also visible in Figure~\ref{fig:venn}, where the highlighted area of non-security incident reporting covers security incidents, but not all weaknesses or vulnerabilities.
 In effect, when blindly mapping non-security reporting to security reporting, the only aspect of cybersecurity reporting that is covered is the impact scoring, as shown by scoring the incident according to the CVSS.